kyhomelab/Unified-Soc-Lab/README.md

 ### 1.1.
 My Motivation

 I've always been fascinated by the world of cybersecurity, especially the defensive side of things.
-Reading about threat actors, attack vectors, and defensive strategies is one thing, but I wanted to *really* get my hands dirty.
+Reading about threat actors, attack vectors, and defensive strategies is one thing, but I wanted to get my hands dirty.
 To move beyond theory and into practice, I decided to build my own Security Operations Center (SOC) lab from the ground up.
 This project was my way of creating a personal digital playground where I could dissect attacks, master security tools, and truly understand the flow of a security incident from detection to resolution.
-This document is the log of my journey.

 ### 1.2.
 Design Philosophy

 From the start, I knew I wanted a modular and easily reproducible setup.
 That's why I chose a **containerized, microservices-based architecture** using *Docker* and *Docker Compose*.
-This approach has some killer advantages:
+This approach has some advantages:

 *   ***Isolation:*** Every tool runs in its own self-contained environment, which keeps things clean and prevents a mess of conflicting dependencies.
 *   ***Scalability:*** It's a breeze to add new tools to the mix or swap components out as I discover new things.